katsulon/fil_rouge/README.md

 - Get item from chest
 - Activate bridge by interacting with the small rock
 - Give item to npc who will give you an item to destroy the boulder blocking the way
-- Interact with statue to get a sequence of colors.
+- Look at color sequence given by stone lanterns below platform.
 Interact with the lanterns of the corresponding color in the given sequence.
 If the given sequence is correct, starts playing end music.
 Interact can be slightly too sensitive sometimes.
+If so, sequence can be reset with the key <kbd>R</kbd>.

 ## Commands
 - <kbd>&#8592;</kbd><kbd>&#8593;</kbd><kbd>&#8595;</kbd><kbd>&#8594;</kbd>: Movement